ashwantmanikoth/Sentiment-Analysis/Readme.md

 This project develops a machine learning model for sentiment analysis, focusing on identifying and classifying emotions in text data.
 It uses a dataset combining emotions from Hugging Face and Twitter, employing TensorFlow and Keras, with extensive preprocessing and optimization.

 ## Prerequisites
-- Python 3.8+
+- Python 3.5+
-- Libraries: pandas, numpy, matplotlib, seaborn, nltk, scikit-learn, TensorFlow, Google Colab
+- Libraries: pandas, numpy, matplotlib, seaborn, nltk, scikit-learn, TensorFlow

 ## Installation
 1. Clone the repository.